sylviawt/LIVEPLUS_TW_PhD_Thesis/README.md

 ## Description of Folder Contents

+-   **Deidentified_baseline_character**: De-identified dataset of baseline demographics and clinical characteristics of LIVEPLUS participants.
+-   **LIVEPLUS_FoodDiary**: De-identified dataset of dietary intake data of LIVEPLUS participants at baseline and after one month of intervention.
+-   **LIVEPLUS_M1**: De-identified dataset of clinical data of LIVEPLUS participants after one month of intervention.
 -   **fixedQmethodsForMD**: Supporting R script to run meta-analysis of
     manuscript: Tian Wang, Cynthia M Kroeger, Sophie Cassidy, Sayan Mitra, Rosilene V Ribeiro, Shane Jose, Andrius Masedunskas, Alistair M Senior,